 Prior to participating in these programs, law students participate in a full day of training run by Sanctuary for Families.
 DVAP also brings in speakers throughout the year and sponsors events for Domestic Violence Awareness Month.

-This year one of the beneficiaries from the proceeds of The Vagina Monologues is One Billion Rising.
+In 2013, DVAP has organized a performance of The Vagina Monologues for the Law School.
+One of the beneficiaries from the proceeds of The Vagina Monologues was One Billion Rising.
 Please click here to view an incredibly powerful short film and here for the amazing "Break the Chain" video.

 For more information about how to get involved with one of projects, NYU Law Students should e-mail one of our program chairs, listed in the contacts section.